guedesclaudio/guedesclaudio/README.md

-## :wave: Olá pessoal!
-Sejam bem vindos!
+## :wave: Hello!
+Welcome to my profile!

-- &#9889; Meu nome é Claudio Guedes e sou Desenvolvevor full stack
+- &#9889; My name is Claudio Guedes and i'm software developer
-- :brain: Possuo interesse em desenvolvimento de software
+- :brain: Actually, i'm working with web apps, using Node.js and React
-- &#9935; Atualmente estou trabalhando em aplicações web utilizando principalmente React, Node.js e TypeScript
+- &#9935; I'm working in a health tech enterprise, helping a thousands people all over Brasil
 <br>

 ## Meu github status
-- :computer: Um pouco do que venho fazendo durante os últimos tempos
+- :computer: A little of i'm making during the last times.
-- Nesse momento estou focado em um novo desafio na empresa em que estou trabalhando, por isso os commits por aqui deram uma pausa :wink:
+- At the moment i'm focused on a new challenge in the enterprise of i work, so the commits are paused over here :wink:
 <div align="center">
   <a href="https://github.com/guedesclaudio">
   <img height="150px" width="400px" src="https://github-readme-stats.vercel.app/api?username=guedesclaudio&show_icons=true&theme=dark&include_all_commits=true&count_private=true"/>